kailiang-liu/machine-learning-projects/machine-learning-business/README.md

 # Predicting Bank Telemarketing Outcomes

 ## Introduction and Background
-The report starts with an overview of the surge in bank deposits in the EU from June 2017 to June 2021, a period marked by increased savings due to economic uncertainty sparked by the COVID-19 pandemic.
+The project starts with an overview of the surge in bank deposits in the EU from June 2017 to June 2021, a period marked by increased savings due to economic uncertainty sparked by the COVID-19 pandemic.
 It highlights the inefficiency of traditional telemarketing methods employed by Portuguese banks and suggests a shift towards data-driven strategies using machine learning to enhance the promotion of term deposits.

 ## Data Understanding and Preparation
 - **Dataset Characteristics**: Analysis was conducted on 41,188 records from bank client interactions, focusing on predicting client subscriptions to term deposits.
 The dataset featured 20 input attributes and was noted for having no missing values but included some duplicates.